davidfstr/dafoster.net/_posts/2013-02-02-learnings-from-sicp.md

 Polymorphism is where multiple abstract data types implement a common *interface*, which is typically defined as a series of methods that can be called on all implementing types.

-This allows client code, when given an object known only to implement a particular interface, to invoke interface methods on the object and end up calling the correct implementation of that method, depending on the runtime type of the object.
+This allows client code, when given an object known only to implement a particular interface, to invoke interface methods on the object and end up calling the correct implementation of that method depending on the runtime type of the object.

 #### Implementation Strategies